reyj1999/calendar-mirror/README.md

 ## Compiling Source Code

- Geany or Visual Studio Code (see Acknowledgements below for links) can be used a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
-Both code editors have an integrated a terminal for building the application.
+ Geany or Visual Studio Code (see Acknowledgements below for links) can be used aa a source code editor for opening, viewing and then compiling the Casper Calendar files located in the src directory.
+Both code editors have an integrated terminal for building the application.

 ### Building